Putting the Rustic in the Bridal Shower

 When I sat back down the woman sitting next to me crossed her arms and turned slightly away.
 She grumbled a few times and then quited down.
 It wasn’t until the gift opening ceremony was finished that she spoke to me again.

 I has just collected a few nuts onto my plate when I noticed her standing next to me.
 After I placed another spoonful of nuts onto my plate I stepped to the side to give her space.
 I didn’t think that she wanted any nuts but I wanted to give her the benefit of the doubt.
 As I turned back to the shower I heard her say, “two hundred dollars and not even an acknowledgement.”
-She reached down a scooped a couple of huts up with her hand and pushed them into her mouth.
+She reached down a scooped a couple of nuts up with her hand and pushed them into her mouth.
 “They’ll probably just spend it on useless stuff.”

 I had the desire to say something.
 Something like: “you were acknowledged plenty, and you’re right they probably will.”
 But I let it go.
 It was clear that that was not the complaint here.
 She was angry that I had received a hug for my gift and her bridal shower gift, well we’ll call it that, didn’t get the same attention.